-If this is your first time looking for homes for sale in Sandpoint, we want you to feel comfortable about obtaining financing and applying for a home loan.
-It's really all about figuring out how much you can borrow and still comfortably make the payments.
-It's quite simple but can be stressful if you're a first time buyer.
+If this is your first time buying a home or even thinking about about obtaining financing and applying for a home loan.
+It's all about figuring out how much you can borrow and still comfortably make the payments.
+Sounds simple enough but it can be stressful if you're a first time buyer.
 Let's break it down.

 Before you even look at homes make sure you sit down with the lender and get preapproved for a home loan.
 This is more than just taking a quiz online and getting qualified for a mortgage payment.
 This is the actual process of going through a home loan application with a lender or mortgage broker.
 They will go over all of your finances, credit reports, income and debts to determine the best price range for your budget.